 Recently, a theory of change (ToC) has become increasingly accepted in the development community, with increasing calls for measures to address more complicated issues and a more comprehensive monitoring/evaluation framework that takes into account environmental and contextual factors.
 A ToC is generally defined as a way to describe the set of assumptions that explain both the mini-steps that lead to the long-term goal and the connections between project activities and outcomes that occur at each step of the way.
-A ToC is often depicted in a diagram, generally containing multi-faceted elements, such as a series of changes that need to be made to solve the targeted problems, the assumptions that need to be met for the changes to occur, the conditions that need to be satisfied for the assumptions to be met, the interventions of the project, the timeframe for achieving the intended outcomes, to illustrate how the project's ultimate goal can be achieved.
+A ToC is often depicted in a diagram, generally containing multi-faceted elements, such as a series of changes that need to be made to solve the targeted problems, the assumptions that need to be satisfied for the changes to occur, the interventions of the project, the timeframe for achieving the intended outcomes, to illustrate how the project's ultimate goal can be achieved.
 Moreover, a ToC diagram can provide a detailed, clear picture of the